-As of March 31, 2010, the Group entrusted approximately 7.8% of its production needs, primarily relating to the assembly of raw materials and finished parts into finished products, to subcontractors located either in, or within a 25-mile radius of the Santeramo area.
+As of June 2010, the Group has ceased all relationships with local contractors who were previously entrusted with approximately 7.8% of Natuzzi needs, primarily relating to the assembly of raw materials and finished parts into finished products.
+This termination led the Group to internalize the contractors' production into its own Italian plants of Jesce and Ginosa.